World Summit on the Information Society: Prizes

-This initiative responds to the requests of participants of WSIS Forum 2011 for a mechanism to evaluate and reward stakeholders for the success of their efforts in implementing development-oriented strategies that leverage the power of information and communication technologies (ICTs).
+WSIS Project Prizes were created to respond to requests of participants of WSIS Forum 2011 for a mechanism to evaluate and reward stakeholders.
+They are designed to recognize the success of efforts in implementing development-oriented strategies that leverage the power of information and communication technologies (ICTs).
 The first WSIS Project Prizes were awarded in 2012 and have been awarded each year thereafter.

-The prizes provide a unique recognition for excellence in the implementation of WSIS outcomes.
-The contest is open to all stakeholders: governments, private sector, civil society, international organizations, academia, and others.
-The 18 prize categories are linked to the WSIS Action Lines outlined in the Geneva Plan of Action.
-The annual contest is organized into four phases: (1) Submission of project descriptions; (2) Voting by the members of the WSIS Stocktaking Platform; (3) Compilation of extended descriptions of the winning projects and preparation of "WSIS Stocktaking: Success Stories"; and (4) the WSIS Project Prize Ceremony and release of the "Success Stories" publication at the WSIS Forum.
-The WSIS Project Prizes are now an integral part of the WSIS Stocktaking Process established in 2004.
+The WSIS Project Prizes are open to all stakeholders: governments, private sector, civil society, international organizations, academia, and others.
+Prize categories are linked to the WSIS Action Lines outlined in the Geneva Plan of Action.

 WSIS+10

 The WSIS+10 High-Level Event, an extended version of the WSIS Forum, took place 9–13 June 2014 in Geneva, Switzerland.
-The event reviewed the progress made in the implementation of the WSIS outcomes under the mandates of participating agencies and took stock of developments in the last 10 years based on reports of WSIS stakeholders, including those submitted by countries, action line facilitators, and other stakeholders.
-The event reviewed the WSIS Outcomes (2003 and 2005) related to the WSIS Action Lines and agreed on a vision of how to proceed beyond 2015.
+This event reviewed the progress made in the implementation of the WSIS outcomes under the mandates of participating agencies and took stock of developments in the last decade based on reports of WSIS stakeholders, including those submitted by countries, and action line facilitators.
+The event reviewed the WSIS Outcomes (2003 and 2005) and agreed on a vision of how to proceed beyond 2015.

-The WSIS+10 High-Level Event endorsed the "WSIS+10 Statement on Implementation of WSIS Outcomes" and the "WSIS+10 Vision for WSIS Beyond 2015".
-These outcome documents were developed in an open and inclusive preparatory process, the WSIS+10 Multistakeholder Preparatory Platform (WSIS+10 MPP).
-"High-Level Track Policy Statements" and a "Forum Track Outcome Document" are also available.
+Prior to the event, an open consultation process among WSIS stakeholders developed multistakeholder consensus on two draft outcome documents.
+Eight open consultation meetings among stakeholders were held between July 2013 and June 2014.
+Two draft outcome documents were developed and submitted for consideration at the WSIS+10 High-Level Event, the Draft WSIS+10 Statement on the Implementation of WSIS Outcomes and the Draft WSIS+10 Vision for WSIS Beyond 2015 under mandates of participating agencies.

-The WSIS+10 open consultation process was an open and inclusive consultation among WSIS stakeholders to prepare for the WSIS + 10 High-Level Event.
-It focused on developing multistakeholder consensus on two draft outcome documents.
-Eight open consultation meetings among stakeholders, including governments, the private sector, civil society, international organizations, and relevant regional organizations, were held between July 2013 and June 2014.
-Two draft outcome documents were developed and submitted for consideration at the WSIS+10 High-Level Event:
+Ultimately, the WSIS+10 High-Level Event endorsed the "WSIS+10 Statement on Implementation of WSIS Outcomes" and the "WSIS+10 Vision for WSIS Beyond 2015".
+The adoption of these documents took place at the final WSIS+10 High-Level Meeting of the General Assembly, 15–16 December 2015 in New York.